External Ids for AQP8 Gene

 Aquaporin 8 (AQP8) is a water channel protein.
 Aquaporins are a family of small integral membrane proteins related to the major intrinsic protein (MIP or AQP0).
 Aquaporin 8 mRNA is found in pancreas and colon but not other tissues. [provided by RefSeq, Jul 2008]

 GeneCards Summary for AQP8 Gene

 AQP8 (Aquaporin 8) is a Protein Coding gene.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity and glycerol channel activity.
+Diseases associated with AQP8 include Polyhydramnios and Diabetes Insipidus, Nephrogenic, Autosomal.
+Among its related pathways are Aquaporin-mediated transport and Nanog in Mammalian ESC Pluripotency.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
 An important paralog of this gene is AQP5.

 Aquaporins (AQPs) are integral membrane proteins that facilitate the transport of water across biological membranes along an osmotic gradient.
 There have been 13 AQP isoforms (AQP0-AQP12) identified in humans and rodents to date.